BlackFire26299/catcrawler2/README.md

 #### Quest Ideas
 📜 Awakening in the Ash <br>
 Objective: You wake in a grove scarred by flame.
-The air is thick with smoke, and the earth is charred. <br>
-* Move through the grove learning basic movement.
+The air is thick with smoke, and the earth is charred. <br> Move through the grove learning basic movement. <br>
-* Explore the enviroment.
+Explore the enviroment. <br>
-* Meet a dying guardian spirit.
+Meet a dying guardian spirit.

 📜 First Blood on Burning Leaves <br>
 Objective: Ork scouts are patrolling the outer grove.
 A test of steel and courage.